Moisture meter: Damp wall, wet cellar - what to do?

 Building maintenance: how to keep your home permanently protected

 Regular maintenance of your home is the key to avoiding damp damage and associated problems in the long term.
 It is particularly important to keep an eye on the moisture in the walls and masonry.
 With a modern moisture meter, you can reliably measure the moisture content in the walls and thus detect potential problems at an early stage.
-In this way, damage to the masonry or building fabric can be prevented before it occurs.

 Preventive measures against moisture